leodeslf/leaf/src/ux/ux_foundations_ixd.md

 * Ease of Use
 * Pleasurable (Delight)

 Making something **functional and reliable is not enough** to be "ready to use".
-We should think about it's ease of use and the rewarding/pleasurable part before launching it.
+We should think about its ease of use and the rewarding/pleasurable part before launching it.

 #### Incorporating Delight